D4gu1l3r4n/Data_Portfolio/README.md

 # Data_Portfolio
+Welcome to my portfolio.
-Welcome.
-Here are some of my works as Data Scientist/Analysis.
+This repository functions as a portfolio containing some of my work as a Data Scientist/Analyst.
-This portfolio are separated in the diverse Projects and competition I worked on.
+This portfolio is separated into the various projects and competence I have worked on.
-Every project contains a planification file, a Markdown or Jupyther Notebook were the analysis were performed and a Resume file.
+Each project contains a planning file, a Markdown or Jupyther Notebook where the analyses were performed and a summary file summarising the findings.
-Some projects might contain additional files like visualization files.
+Some projects may contain additional files such as visualisation files, models and others.

-Feel free to explore every section.
+Feel free to explore each section of the projects!!!